[Updated] Why it’s time to use chatbots on your website

-Your business’ aim is to be a fountain of knowledge for whatever your field is.
-You need to be an expert and thought leader within your industry in order to gain a positive reputation, and ensure you’re offering something that your competitors aren’t.
+Content marketing teaches us that your business’ aim should be to be a fountain of knowledge, an expert and thought leader within your industry in order to gain a positive reputation.

 Because of this, having a knowledge base – a place where visitors can probe, explore and teach themselves more about their problems, in order to fix them ahead of seeking any extra help – is vital.
 Some businesses create a ‘knowledge base’ or ‘resources’ section on their website, to give visitors the tools they need to educate themselves on every related issue within their sector.
 A blog, free downloads, and a searchable store of information is a great way to offer value first without extracting it – and even better if offered through a chatbot.

 Offering a chatbot that only requires a visitor to type in a few key words before they get help is a simple and appealing option for users new to your brand.
 They want to find what they’re looking for fast.
 Once your chatbot recognises the keywords, it brings up several related articles, resources or how-to guides about the topic they’ve searched for.

 You might choose to ask them further questions to condense down the topic further, but mostly, this isn’t too much of a discussion: it’s a tool.
 You might have experienced this style of chatbot during online banking: if they think they can solve your query with some self-help materials rather than putting you through to an adviser, then that’s what they’ll do.

 How this supports your business